KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Evidence:** Frame counting was done on 2 separate conditions

-[Condition 1](https://imgur.com/cFw1iqd): Throw klee's jumpty dumpty down, lure Cryo abyss mage in, then use Jean's E to gather all 8 bombs into the shield
+[Condition 1](https://imgur.com/cFw1iqd): Throw Klee's jumpty dumpty down, lure Cryo Abyss Mage in, then use Jean's E to gather all 8 bombs into the shield

-[Condition 2](https://imgur.com/1cxyfmv): Throw klee's jumpty dumpty down, lure Cryo abyss mage in, having 1 split mine to blow off onto the shield, then do a n1 onto the shield.
+[Condition 2](https://imgur.com/1cxyfmv): Throw Klee's jumpty dumpty down, lure Cryo Abyss Mage in, having 1 split mine to blow off onto the shield, then do a N1 onto the shield.

 On both conditions, the very first frame is the frame where the first Melt reaction occurs with Klee's split mine